OriolCS2/CometEngineBlog/content/post/CometIsBack/index.md

 Some of them will come in parts, because "2D lighting" is not one post and pretending it is would make it a bad one.
 When a post belongs to a series I will say so at the bottom and tell you what is coming the following Wednesday.

-Roughly, the year looks like this: the scripting migration and the editor first, then the object model, then a long run through rendering, so lighting, shadows, shaders, the Shader Graph and post processing.
-Then particles and performance.
-Then scripting tools, the built in code editor and visual scripting.
-Then tilemaps, animation, physics, UI, audio and navigation.
-Then the content pipeline and shipping to web and mobile.
-Then multiplayer.
-And at the end of it, a proper look back at what is now seven years of this project.

 Next Wednesday: the migration.
 What a Comet script looked like in C#, what the mono bridge was actually doing, which parts of the port were mechanical, and the three things AngelScript flatly does not have that I had to design around.

 *See you Wednesday.
 Feel free to share comments or questions ;)*